Professional Staff Senate By-Laws

 I. Support research publications, public and community service and teaching activities of professional staff.

-1. The Professional Staff Senate shall consist of twenty members.
+1. The Professional Staff Senate shall consist of up to twenty members.

 2. Each member will be elected for a two-year term, except when elected to complete a vacated, uncompleted term.
-A member may serve a maximum of two (2) consecutive terms, where any fraction of a term is to be considered a whole term.
+A member may serve a maximum of three (3) consecutive terms, where any fraction of a term is to be considered a whole term.

 1. Elections will be completed, except for any pending appeals, by May 15 of each year, with new terms of office beginning in July.

-a.
-Nomination Process- The annual election will begin during the semester with a general call for nominations either by others or by oneself.
+Nomination Process- The annual election will begin during the spring semester with a general call for nominations either by others or by oneself.